-This weekend we were trying a new allergy friendly restaurant in downtown San Antonio, when we happened by Madison Square Dog Park.
-This dog park was of course on our list of dog friendly places in San Antonio, but we had not planned to stop there.
+This weekend we were trying a new allergy-friendly restaurant in downtown San Antonio, when we happened by Madison Square Dog Park.
+This dog park was, of course, on our list of dog friendly places in San Antonio, but we had not planned to stop here.
 We decided to pull over, pop a quarter in the meter, and check this park out.

 How to Get to Madison Square Dog Park in San Antonio, TX